 Barose says: "Be sure to check [the foundation color] in daylight to see how accurate it is.
 Department store lighting tends to be way off and might look completely different when you see it in daylight."

 If your beauty budget limits you to the drugstore:

 Stiles says: "CVS will take back opened cosmetics with a receipt."
 So you can check with your local drugstores and see if they honor the same policy.

-The best foundation for you is an oil-based, sheer liquid formula
+The best foundation for you is an oil-free liquid formula

 Why: "Don't use cream foundations or concealers -- stick to oil-free formulas and liquid concealers like MAC Select Cover Up, $16.50," says Stiles.
 "Anything too oily will not only exacerbate your shininess, but also your makeup will tend to slide off your face."